connexcs/docs/docs/changing-password.md

      *  In the `New Password` text box, enter the password you want to use.

         !!! tip "What password should I use?"
             You must enter a password that adheres to the password rules displayed in the Change Password pop-up.
-ConnexCS portal does not accept a password, if the password does not adhere to the password rules.
+ConnexCS Control Panel does not accept a password, if the password does not adhere to the password rules.

      *  In the `Confirm New Password` text box, enter the password you want to use, again.